JaneliaSciComp/workstation/docs/H5JFileFormat.md

 While their are a large amount of variables that can be passed to the HEVC encoder, the crf (Constant Rate Factor) seems to have the largest impact on compression rate.
 The lower the crf value the closer the output is to a lossless encoding.
 A value of 0 invokes the lossless HEVC encoder, but in practice we still see a small amount of difference between the compressed version and the original.

-The FFmpeg documentation has a minimal overview of the HEVC options at: https://trac.ffmpeg.org/wiki/Encode/H.265.
-For a complete list of all the possible options for the encoder see: http://x265.readthedocs.org/en/default/cli.html.
+The FFmpeg documentation has a [minimal overview of the HEVC options](https://trac.ffmpeg.org/wiki/Encode/H.265).
+For a complete list of all the possible options for the encoder see http://x265.readthedocs.org/en/default/cli.html.
 Please note that beyond the two options listed above, no other options have been tested.
 By default, we use the 'medium' preset which gives a good balance between compression efficiency, and compression time.
 The slower settings do result in a couple of percent increase in compression, but at the expense of extremely long compression times.
 Currently, the preset is not changeable from the command-line.

 ## Converting to H5J Using Fiji

-The [H5J loader plugin](https://github.com/fiji/H5J_Loader_Plugin) is included with the Fiji distribution, but if you want the H5J writer, you'll need to [download it separately](https://github.com/JaneliaSciComp/H5J_Writer_For_Fiji).
+The [H5J loader plugin](https://github.com/fiji/H5J_Loader_Plugin) is included with the Fiji distribution, but if you want the H5J writer, you'll need to [download it separately](https://github.com/JaneliaSciComp/H5J_Writer_For_Fiji) and install it into your Fiji.